 - Losing weight may present you with a new set of problems you didn’t expect.

 - You may find yourself questioning the amount of energy you expend on losing weight and coping with plateaus and rebounds.

 Recovery begins when you acknowledge that willpower has not worked and you need help.

 When you give up the myth of willpower as a solution, you can find more effective, long-lasting solutions to binge eating.
 You are free to listen to your body and use your feelings to find a pathway toward healing.
 You can admit that you need help and support.

 Not convinced yet?
 Read my favorite book on the topic: The Diet Survivor’s Handbook, by Judith Matz.

 I am an experienced Binge Eating Disorder treatment specialist.

-I have been specializing full-time as a therapist for eating disorders for over 30 years.
+I have been specializing full-time as a therapist for people with eating disorders for almost 40 years.
 My private practice is a warm, supportive, personal alternative to large treatment centers.